watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 <Bubble character="Subaru">

 You worked really hard, didn't you, Daikichi?
 There, there.
-You're deeefinitely gonna win next <span className="hold">time...☆</span>
+You're deeefinitely gonna win next time...&NoBreak;☆

 </Bubble>